 This can take time, and you may have moments of frustration while traveling.
 Maybe you take the train in the wrong direction or get off at the wrong stop.
 Don’t forget such situations may occur even in your own country when you are tired or pay less attention.

-Throughout your travels you will handle various challenges like language barriers, talking to strangers, asking for directions.
-Overcoming such inconvenience will result in a sense of inner pride and increased self-worth.
-Most people don’t leave within 25 miles of their hometown, and that’s a fact…. you left the country, alone… Bravo!!
-Just by leaving your country you are already a winner and don’t underestimate your achievement.
+Throughout your travels, you will handle various challenges like language barriers, talking to strangers, asking for directions.
+Overcoming such inconvenience will result in the sense of inner pride and increased self-worth.
+Most people don’t leave within 25 miles of their hometown, and that’s a fact.
+You left the country alone.
+Bravo!!
+Just by leaving your country, you are already a winner, and don’t underestimate your achievement.

 #5.
 Increase Your Awareness

 Feeling grateful is a part of working on yourself.
-When introduced to a new culture your knowledge will expand and it is likely that you will start questioning your problems, decisions or complaints.
+When introduced to a new culture, your knowledge will expand, and you will likely start questioning your problems, decisions, or complaints.
 Traveling is one of the best teachers that is an awake type of meditation.
 We often don’t realize the luxury lifestyle we have until found abroad and getting exposed to lives out of our setting.
-This isn’t the case for every place you will visit, but in general, traveling can humble you in your own situation.
+This isn’t the case for every place you will visit, but in general, traveling can humble you in your situation.